Skip to content

 Or follow the newest trend and start a video podcast.
 Then you’ll have tons of video content to distribute and repurpose.

-Remember that a video is basically a series of images, grab the most interesting stills to use in blog posts, website content, and as thumbnails.
+A video is basically a series of images, so you can grab the most interesting stills to use in blog posts, website content, and as thumbnails.
 You might even print them on promotional material like flyers, printed t-shirts, or brochures.

 You can also skim through your videos in search of graphs, charts or relevant stats.
 Then repurpose these as infographics, social media images, or illustrations for blog posts.